David-P-Molina/David-P-Molina/README.md

 ## Mini Bio
 Full Stack Software Engineer experienced in React, Angular, Javascript/Typescript, Java, and Ruby on Rails, Children's Ministry, Retail, and Customer Service.
 Diligent researcher, if it's caught my interest I've read at least 2 articles and watched a few youtube videos on it!

-- I'm currently learning Data Structures & Algorithms & SpringBoot
+- I'm currently learning Python
-- I plan on learning C#, Python and NodeJS
+- I plan on learning C# and NodeJS
 - I'm looking to find a coding mentor
 - ⚡ Fun fact ⚡ I am colorblind, and that probably contributes to charcoal being my favorite color.